 Like all cyber threats that rely on manipulation, it only takes a single employee to make a misguided decision to click on a malicious link or hand over personal information before dealing with a data breach that impacts your entire organization.

-By giving employees a heads up on some common examples of business email compromise attacks, you provide them with the tools they need to spot manipulative phishing emails.
+By giving employees a heads-up on some common examples of business email compromise attacks, you provide them with the tools to spot manipulative phishing emails.
 You also reduce the chance of an attacker being able to trick your users into giving up sensitive information.